 Scale seemed relevant as it makes references to the “speed of society,” and attempts to link it with mathematical considerations of physical structures.

-As immersive research, I took up work at a digital marketing and development agency full-time for 4 years.
+As immersive research, I took up work at a digital marketing and development agency full-time for several years.
 I acted as our client’s primary point of contact, UX designer, and oversaw resource allocation through design and development on projects averaging about 5-9 months from kick-off until about 3 weeks post-launch.

 Something that stuck out to me was the association between “busyness” and the hook model in Nir Eyal’s book “Hooked.”